suselrd/movie-theater/README.md

 ## Configuration (local settings)

-If you are going to use a Postgres server running on localhost, you will all need to set the following environment variables:
+If you are going to use a Postgres server running on localhost, you will need to set the following environment variables:

         SECRET_KEY=<secret_key_here>
         POSTGRES_USER=<user>